-Use a pin nailer to attach the baseboard to the studs previously marked.
-We leave the air nailer on top of a piece of cardboard so we can easily slide it along as we nail.
+Tip: we leave the air nailer on top of a piece of cardboard so we can easily slide it along as we nail.

-A pin nailer makes the installation go so fast!
+With air power and finishing nails, a finish nailer makes the installation go so fast!

 If you find you need close a gap between the wall and the baseboard, shooting two pins at opposing angles may help suck it in tight to the drywall.
 But don’t worry if you still get some gaps: caulk is your friend.

 Disguise baseboard joins with a Scarf Joint